IbrahimSobh/llms/README.md

 > Perplexity is related to branch factor: On average, how many things could occur next.

+---

 ### Transformer-based Language models

+> Instead of RNN, let's use attention
+> Let's use large pre-trained models

 - **What is the problem?** One of the biggest challenges in natural language processing (NLP) is the shortage of training data for many distinct tasks.
 However, modern deep learning-based NLP models improve when trained on millions, or billions, of annotated training examples.